 Day 1- Florence

 Start your trip in the beautiful city of Florence, known for its art, history, and culture.
-Start your day early by visiting the iconic Florence Cathedral, also known as the Duomo, with its stunning Renaissance dome designed by Brunelleschi.
-Climb up to the top of the dome for panoramic views of the city.
-From there, continue to the Piazza del Duomo, home to the city’s most famous landmarks, including the Cathedral of Santa Maria del Fiore, Giotto’s Campanile, and the Baptistery of St. John.
+Start your day early by visiting the iconic Duomo.
+Climb up to the top of the dome for panoramic views of the city before heading to the main square, Piazza del Duomo, home to the city’s most famous landmarks, including the Cathedral of Santa Maria del Fiore, Giotto’s Campanile, and the Baptistery of St. John.

-In the afternoon, visit the Accademia Gallery to see Michelangelo’s famous sculpture, David.
+Don’t miss out on the Uffizi Gallery, the Ponte Vecchio, the oldest bridge in Florence, and the Accademia Gallery to see Michelangelo’s famous sculpture, David.
 Alternatively, explore the fascinating history and architecture of the Palazzo Vecchio, the town hall of Florence.

 Day 2- Pisa

 Head to the beautiful town of Pisa, home to the famous Leaning Tower of Pisa.
-Start your tour at the Piazza dei Miracoli, a beautiful square that houses the tower, the Cathedral of Santa Maria Assunta, and the Baptistery.
-After lunch, visit the nearby Museo dell’Opera del Duomo, which houses many of the original sculptures from the Piazza dei Miracoli.
-Complete your day by visiting the Palazzo Blu art museum or the botanical garden, or climb the medieval walls of the city for a panoramic view.
+Check out the Museo dell’Opera del Duomo, which houses many of the original sculptures from the Piazza dei Miracoli and finish your day by visiting the Palazzo Blu art museum or the City’s Botanical Gardens.

 Day 3- Lucca